About the College

 The federal Office of Special Education Programs awarded $25 million–its largest grant ever–to the college in 2013 to create this multi-institutional center at UF, charged with restructuring and improving the development of effective educators serving students with disabilities in 20 states.

-Fosters interdisciplinary research and training activities to improve learning and classroom achievement for children with special needs.
+Fosters policy development, school improvement, interdisciplinary research and professional development activities to improve educational outcomes for children with special needs.

 UF resident faculty provide mentoring, networking and continuing professional development opportunities for higher education practitioners and leaders, with emphasis on Florida community colleges and college access for underrepresented groups.